 9. Bedroom Door Decor

-You’ll Need: Paper, markers or computer with printer, scissors, adhesive
+You’ll Need: Paper, markers or a computer with printer, scissors, adhesive

 Each time your child enters or leaves her bedroom, she’ll remember that she’s loved, accepted, and supported.
 Your thoughtful messages are sure to put a smile on her face and some extra confidence in her step!